 Tropical plants are those that grow naturally in tropical climates: Climates where the average temperature varies little month to month and is always above 64°F (18°C); where frost never occurs, and humidity is high; where there is a greater difference between an average day and night temperatures than there is between average summer and winter temperatures.
 It is possible to grow tropical house plants inside your home!
 Read on to find out about tropical plant care.

 Tropical climates tend to have just two recognizable seasons: Wet and not-so-wet.

 Tropical rain forest climates occur in lower elevations north and south of the equator between the Tropic of Cancer (23.5°N) and the Tropic of Capricorn (23.5°S).
 Even near the equator by South America, the climates of mountainous regions (too cool) and deserts (too dry) are not considered tropical.

-The cultivation of tropical house plants requires warmer temperatures and more warm humid conditions than other plants.
+The cultivation of tropical houseplants requires warmer temperatures and more warm humid conditions than other plants.
 Most plants that live in tropical rainforests thrive where temperatures never fall below 60°F (16°C)nor above 90°F (32°C).
-Many grow best in shady or semi-shady locations, out of direct sun.
+Many grow best in shady or semi-shady locations, out of the direct sun.
 For these reasons, many tropical foliage plants make excellent houseplants.
 Even people without a green thumb can grow them!

 Tropical Plant Care

 Here are some general tips for growing tropical plants indoors in temperate climates.
 There are exceptions to these rules depending on the type of plant species, of course, but if in doubt, start here: